TTUNEPH2025/GN/docs/Lupus.md

     n15 --> n18["Consider Eclizumab"]
     n18 --> n19["• Optimal dose and duration controversial
-    • Typically does not respond well with PLEX, steroids, or cyclophosphamide"] n17 --> n20["PLEX and high-dose Glucocorticoids often used in catastropic APS and is associated with iproved patient survival"]
+    • Typically does not respond well with PLEX, steroids, or cyclophosphamide"] n17 --> n20["PLEX and high-dose Glucocorticoids often used in catastropic APS and is associated with improved patient survival"]

     n5@{ shape: rounded}
     n14@{ shape: rounded}